Sary332/Sary332/README.md

 ## Hi there 👋
-My name is Sari

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
+I'm Sary, a passionate learner on an exciting journey to become a Data Analyst with a unique background in English Literature degree and has been working as Freelancer for 2 yr.
+When I'm not analyzing data, I'm probably learning something new or working on freelance gigs 🤷‍♀️.

+- 🌱 I'm constantly learning and exploring new tools and techniques in data analysis and visualization like EXCEL, SQL, TABLEAU/POWER BI.
-- 👯 I’m looking to collaborate on ...
+- 👯 Let's connect and collaborate on exciting data-driven projects !!

 <!--